 We can control the size, the shape, and the intensity of the patterns.
 The elementary structure, i.e. the fluorescent element at the root of any pattern, is an empty cylinder whose dimensions can be adjusted: the length (FWHM) can be varied from 0.5 to 10 µm, the diameter (FWHM) from 0.5 to 2 µm, and the wall thickness (FWHM) from 120 to 550 nm.
 The section of this cylinder is a ring with the corresponding dimensions.

 From this elementary structure, any 3D fluorescent pattern can be painted, from sub-micrometer to centimeter scales.
 Additionally linear, circular or more complex trajectories at different depths can be painted, with different fluorescent intensity levels.

 The spectral features of the patterns are remarkable: the excitation and emission ranges are very broad, enabling any chromatic study.
 The patterns are excitable from 325 to 650 nm (with some limitation depending on the type of slide), and the emission is a continuum ranging from slightly above the excitation wavelength up to 800 nm.
 The lifetime of the fluorescence is within the nanosecond range.

 How stable are the patterns?

 Ageing and reliability studies have been performed on Argolight slides: at 100°C for four months, the emission spectrum of the fluorescent patterns is not modified.
 We now have more than three years of experience with our products, and our first prototypes, made eight years ago, are still readable and usable today.
-The fluorescent patterns are guaranteed not to photo-bleach, they can be used for a long period of time (5000 hours), and can be stored without any particular precaution.
+The fluorescent patterns can be used for a long period of time (5000 hours), and can be stored without any particular precaution.